-- If your systems' UID_MIN is not 1000, replace audit>=1000 with audit>=<UID_MIN for your system> in the Audit and Remediation procedures. - Reloading the auditd config to set active settings requires the auditd service to be restarted, and may require a system reboot.
+If your systems' UID\MIN is not 1000, replace audit>=1000 with audit>=<UID\MIN for your system> in the Audit and Remediation procedures.

 Monitoring for changes in file attributes could alert a system administrator to activity that could indicate intruder activity or policy violation.